igonc/igonc/README.md

 Welcome to my profile!

 My name is Rodrigo Cavalcanti.
-Among many things, I’m a Brazilian guy, a food engineer, and soon a computer scientist.
-Along my journey in research, development and innovation in food science and technology I gained a fair amount of experience in data science, mathematical modeling, computational simulation, manufacturing cost analysis, machine-learning and neural network.
+Among many things, I’m a Brazilian guy, a food engineer researcher, a data scientist, and soon a computer scientist, but most of all I'm a work in progress.
+Throughout my journey, I always seek to be true to my path and my call, learning from my mistakes, gaining new knowledge and overcoming new challenges.
+During my path as a food engineer, I gained a fair amount of experience in analytical methods and tools, data science, mathematical modeling, computational simulation, manufacturing cost analysis, machine-learning and neural network.
+Nowadays, I'm following my path in computer science mostly focused on data science and fullstack development.

 Soft skills:
 Time Management | Critical Thinking | Creativity | Empathy | Teamwork | Emotional Intelligence | Problem-solving | Communication | Work Ethic | Conflict Resolution | Resilience | Adaptability | Self-Motivation